 As a consequence, they began substituting witness descriptions of suspects being of Hebrew appearance with the more generic of foreign appearance.
 This was the main reason why, all conspiracy theories aside, Sir Charles Warren, the Metropolitan Police Commissioner, ordered the erasure of the Goulston Street graffito.

 If there was a time when we can say that the actual investigation began in earnest, it would be in the wake of the murder of Annie Chapman on 8th September 1888.

 This is the period when Inspector Frederick George Abberline was brought back to the area to head up the on-the-ground investigation and when Chief Inspector Swanson, at Scotland Yard, was put in overall charge of reading and assessing every bit of information that came in on the case.

 Thus, by mid-September 1888, the team was in place that would go to work on the case and which devote an enormous amount of time to trying to bring the perpetrator to justice.

 THE KILLER IS NAMED

 Of course, at this time, one of the most important names in the entire murder spree was yet to make an appearance.

-In early October 1888, the police released a letter which had been sent to the head of a London News Agency in late September 1888.
+In early October 1888, the police released a letter that had been sent to the head of a London News Agency in late September 1888.

 The letter, written in gloating terms, purported to come from the perpetrator of the recent East End murders and it taunted the police about their inability to catch him.

-But, it also bore the chilling signature “Jack the Ripper”, a name that the press and public alike latched onto with the result the Whitechapel Murders were turned into an international circus and the unknown miscreant responsible for them was suddenly elevated to the realm of legend.
+But, it also bore the chilling signature “Jack the Ripper”, a name that the press and public alike latched onto with the result that the Whitechapel Murders were turned into an international circus, and the unknown miscreant responsible for them was suddenly elevated to the realm of legend.